 In preparing the financial statements, the management and directors are responsible for assessing the group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the management and directors either intend to liquidate the company in the group or to cease operations, or have no realistic alternative but to do so.

-The management and directors are responsible for overseeing the group's financial reporting process.
+Those charged with governance are responsible for overseeing the group's financial reporting process.